 While an annual mammogram is still the gold standard for detecting breast cancer, that may not be enough for women with a high risk of breast cancer.
 Rush Copley’s high-risk breast clinic provides a personalized approach to breast health that includes comprehensive breast cancer screening, cancer risk assessment and genetic risk evaluation as well as genetic counseling and testing — which can help detect breast cancer in patients earlier.

 Cancer risk assessment is part of every annual mammogram at Rush Copley where an advanced risk assessment tool is used to determine the patient’s lifetime and mutation risks for breast and ovarian cancer.
 The technologist asks the patient a series of questions regarding personal and family history.
 The assessment tool then uses this information, along with breast density, to run risk models, resulting in risk calculations that give a complete picture of the patient’s cancer risk as well as personalized recommendations.

 Yanak works closely with patients who have been identified as having an elevated risk due to either density, family history or a variety of other factors.
-“We empower patients through education,” she said.
+“We empower patients through education,” she says.
 “They have a role in choosing to do the additional testing.”

 If a patient is identified as having an increased mutation risk, she may be a candidate for genetic testing and can schedule a free consultation with Yanak.
 This 20-minute appointment includes genetic counseling, a review of risk reduction strategies and genetic testing — if warranted — via a saliva sample.
 The cost of genetic testing and analysis is usually covered by insurance.
-However, if a patient will incur a cost, she will be notified prior to the processing of the sample and given the option of cancelling.
+However, if a patient will incur a cost, they will be notified prior to the processing of the sample and given the option of canceling.
 Results of the testing are typically available in one to two weeks.

 Request an appointment at rushcopley.com/BreastHealth.